kaunel85/ong-bylaws/bylaws.md

     4. After hearing the information The Chapter will then vote to decide if the Member should be removed from their position.
 A vote of 66% of the Active Members in attendance is required to remove any officer from his position.
     5. In the case that an Executive Officer is presented for review, the same process as outlined above will occur with the Judicial Committee taking the place of the Executive Committee, and the Warden taking the place of the Vice President.

-26. Each Executive Officer will keep an officer resource binder in either hard and soft copy, containing a copy of each of the following:
+26. Each Executive Officer will keep an officer resource binder prepared and updated by the vice president in either hard or soft copy, containing a copy of each of the following:
     1. The updated Chapter Bylaws
     2. The Constitution and Code of PDT
     3. Statements of Responsibilities